Support: Digitrax LocoNet®

 - Restart JMRI.
 You should be up

 If you are going to control Turnouts, Signals or other devices on your layout from JMRI or another program, we recommend that you set the command station's "Meter route/switch output when not in trinary" option "Off" (Thrown).
-When On, this option greatly reduces the number of commands the LocoNet can handle each second, which can cause significant delays when you're controlling signals, etc. To turn it off, you can use the "Configure Command Station" tool in the LocoNet menu to set Option Switch 31 to "T" (Thrown), or set it directly in the command station using a Digitrax Throttle.
+When On, this option greatly reduces the number of commands the LocoNet can handle each second, which can cause significant delays when you're controlling signals, etc. To turn it off, you can use the "Configure Command Station" tool in the LocoNet menu to set Option Switch 31 to "T" (Thrown), or set it via the Roster-based mechanism, or set it directly in the command station using a Digitrax Throttle.

 If you will have multiple connections, the "Defaults" tab in the "Preferences" panel may be used to direct certain types of operations to different connections.
 A good example of this is a system with two PR3 connections, one in stand-alone programmer mode for programming decoder CVs, and the other for communication with a layout LocoNet and command station.
 In this case, use the "Defaults" settings to select one LocoNet connection only for "Programmer" and the other LocoNet connection for "Throttles", "Power Control", and "Command Station".